leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 Dependency structures bla bla.
 It has been echoed in the engineering applications and also the NASA challenge.

+Sampling methods play a significant role in xxx

 Double Monte Carlo

 Interval Monte Carlo...